LEARN ABOUT

 Shannin Stein

-Shannin is the Special Projects Manager at Alchemist Community Development Corporation.
+Shannin is the Director of Advancement at Alchemist Community Development Corporation.
 Shannin’s work includes serving as Alchemist’s lead manager and coordinator on the construction of the Alchemist Public Market and the Oak Park Art Garden.
 Shannin is also overseeing the development of Alchemist's newest program, Alchemist Workforce Academy (AWA).
 AWA will be a formal workforce development program which will provide classroom and paid on-the-job training and experience as well as case management for newcomers and opportunity young adults seeking to pursue careers in the hospitality and food-service industries.

 Neptoune Nilofar Amin